Mid Wales Pop Up Arts Exhibition

 The ever-changing moods of the elements and the forms and shapes within the land are what defines my art.
 I find working within the landscape itself particularly rewarding where my preparatory work connects me directly with the individuality and character of the seasons.

-Having lived in numerous different geographic locations throughout my life – including ten years resident in Spain, and now beautiful Mid Wales, the fascinating diversity of nature remains a strongly motivational factor and is the constant inspiration for original new projects.”
+Having lived in numerous different geographic locations throughout my life – including ten years resident in Spain, and now beautiful Mid Wales, the fascinating diversity of nature remains a strong motivational factor and is the constant inspiration for original new projects.”

 Diane will be exhibiting at the Mid Wales Pop Up Arts Exhibition.